zeromq/pyzmq/docs/source/index.rst

 PyZMQ is the Python bindings for ØMQ_, written almost entirely in Cython_.
 This documentation currently contains notes on some important aspects of developing PyZMQ and an overview of what the ØMQ API looks like in Python.
-For information on how to use ØMQ in general, see the excellent `ØMQ Guide`_, which has examples translated into many languages, including Python.
+For information on how to use ØMQ in general, see the many examples in the excellent `ØMQ Guide`_, all of which have a version in Python.

-Please don't hesitate to report pyzmq issues to our tracker_ on GitHub, or send questions to the ØMQ `mailing list`_ or `IRC Channel`_.
+Please don't hesitate to report pyzmq-specific issues to our tracker_ on GitHub.
+General questions about ØMQ are better sent to the ØMQ `mailing list`_ or `IRC Channel`_.

 :ref:`Summary of Changes in PyZMQ <changelog>`